 The Louisville Poker Society was formed in March of 2006 by Jack Riddle as an open home-based poker league.
 Jack had hosted a number of individual tournaments in prior years, and saw a great deal of interest among some of the regular players for more frequent games.
 The 2006 league was the result of that desire.

 With the large player base and desire for more tournament action realized during the first season, in late 2006 Louisville Poker Society Inc. became a private social club.
 Although our total receipts do not meet the level required to apply for an IRS non-profit designation, we operate as a 503(c)7 organization.
-Our members pay yearly dues that provide food at our events, cards, supplies and prizes.
+Our members pay yearly dues that provide rent, cards, supplies and prizes.

-Our club is dues supported, with 100% of the dues going back to the membership.
+Our club is dues supported, with 100% of the dues supporting the club through rent and supplies, with the remainder going back to the membership at our Main Event.
 The President and Directors do not earn any wages or compensation for their services.